(LEAD) N. Korea fires 2 short-range ballistic missiles into East Sea: S. Korean military | Yonhap News Agency

 (LEAD) N. Korea fires 2 short-range ballistic missiles into East Sea: S. Korean military

-SEOUL, Sept.
-29 (Yonhap) -- North Korea fired two short-range ballistic missiles (SRBMs) into the East Sea on Thursday, South Korea's military said, in its third such provocation in less than a week.
+SEOUL, Oct.
+6 (Yonhap) -- North Korea fired two short-range ballistic missiles toward the East Sea on Thursday, South Korea's military said, after a U.S. nuclear-powered aircraft carrier was redeployed to the waters the previous day.

-The Joint Chiefs of Staff (JCS) said it detected the launches from the Sunchon area in South Pyongan Province between 8:48 p.m. and 8:57 p.m.
-It did not provide additional details.
+The Joint Chiefs of Staff (JCS) said it detected the launches from the Samsok area in Pyongyang between 6:01 a.m. and 6:23 a.m.
+It did not provide other details.

+The launches came just two days after the North's intermediate-range ballistic missile launch over Japan.

 "While strengthening our monitoring and vigilance, our military is maintaining a full readiness posture in close cooperation with the United States," the JCS said in a text message sent to reporters.